aaltonewmedia/learn.newmedia.dog/content/tutorials/ai-generators/image/comfy-ui/_index.md

 ## TouchDesigner

-You can try to integrate your own API with python in TouchDesginer but by far the best way it to use DotSimualted .tox file that includes ComfyUI.
-You can find more information about it on his page below, however for GenAI course you can find the .tox file in the TouchDesigner Folder in OneDrive.
-Same goes with the StreamDiffusion extension.
+You can try to integrate your own API with python in TouchDesginer but by far the best way it to use the components created by DotSimulate file that includes ComfyUI.
+You can access their components by supporting them on Patreon.

 - [DotSimulate ComfyUI](https://www.youtube.com/watch?v=jIIqE8cp420&t=2s&ab_channel=dotsimulate)
 - [DotSimulate StreamDiffusion](https://www.youtube.com/watch?v=X4rlC6y1ahw&ab_channel=dotsimulate)